 While permits for pre-construction work are already in place, the process to obtain a Class A Water License and Land Use Permit authorizing mine construction, operation and closure activities is presently on hold but it can be accelerated again at any time with the expectation that it would then be completed in approximately 4-6 months.
 The Company may consider doing this in 2017 if funding is available and circumstances are favourable.
 Reporting continues as required under the existing permits with the Mackenzie Valley Land and Water Board.
-The application to extend the existing exploration permit was approved during the quarter to maintain existing site facilities in preparation for future activities.
-Avalon continues to monitor and participate in regulatory and other environmental developments in the NWT.
+The extension of the existing exploration permit was approved during 2016 to maintain existing site facilities in preparation for future activities.
+Avalon continues to monitor and participate in discussions around proposed regulatory changes in the NWT that could affect the Company's future development plans.

-The key factors going forward influencing the Nechalacho Project schedule, all of which are somewhat dependent on one another, are: securing one or more strategic or financial partners; securing sufficient binding agreements for offtake to support project financing, the availability of equity and debt financing at a reasonable cost and the receipt of all requisite construction and operating permits.
+The key factors going forward which influence the Nechalacho Project schedule, all of which are somewhat dependent on one another, are: securing one or more strategic or financial partners; securing sufficient binding agreements for offtake to support project financing, the availability of equity and debt financing at a reasonable cost and the receipt of all requisite construction and operating permits.